Shae-Jacobs/Shae-Jacobs/README.md

 - **Deployment**: Dokku, Vercel
 ## Projects
 ### Hot Coffee
-Have you ever had an amazing or really bad coffee?
-If so, hot coffee is an app where you can rate a coffee based on your experience.
-You can also view different cafes and see their ratings and information
+This was our final showcase project, where I collaborated with three others to build an application in just one week.
+Learn more about the project [here](https://github.com/Shae-Jacobs/Hot-Coffee).
 ### Query em All
 A one-day project where users can explore different Pokémon and view their details using the Pokémon API.
-For more information, check out the repo!
+For more information, check out the project [here!](https://github.com/Shae-Jacobs/query-em-all)
 ### Revenge Of Video Ezy
-A two-day group project where users can browse a variety of movies and their details using the movies API.
-Check out the repo for more info!
+A two-day group project where users can browse a variety of movies and their details using an API.
+Check out the [project](https://github.com/Shae-Jacobs/revenge-of-the-video-ezy) for more infomation!
 ### Troll Toll
-A three-day group project with a facilitator.
+I collaborated with a large group of peers on a three-day project with guidance from a facilitator.
+For more details, click [here](https://github.com/Shae-Jacobs/troll-toll)
 ## 💗 Human Skills 🗣️
 - Empathy
 - Agile Methodologies